 rec A Recipe object.
-The step will be added to the sequence of operations for this Recipe. threshold The variance threshold for filtering taxa.
-The default value is 0.01. id A character string that is unique to this step to identify it.
+The step will be added to the sequence of operations for this threshold The variance threshold for filtering taxa.
+The default value is 0.01.

 The function calculates the variance of all taxa in the phyloseq object.
 It then compares this variance to the variance of each individual taxon.
 If a taxon's variance is less than the threshold, that taxon is removed from the phyloseq object.